waprin/waprin.github.io/_posts/2020-10-11-gopher-ball.md

 <img src="{{ site.url }}/assets/slime_images/final_elastic.png" />

-In our case, the slime is x1 with velocity v1 and mass m1, and the ball is at position x2 with velocity v2 and mass m2.
+In our case, the slime is x1 with velocity v1 and mass m1, and the ball is at position `x2` with velocity `v2` and mass `m2`.

-A helpful note, in this case x1 and x2 are the position values, which each have an (x,y) component.
-This (x,y) component represents the center of the circle (the slime itself is represented as a circle with the bottom half not rendered).
+A helpful note, in this case `x1` and `x2` are the position values, which each have an `(x,y)` component.
+This `(x,y)` component represents the center of the circle (the slime itself is represented as a circle with the bottom half not rendered).

 The parentheses in the Wikipedia equation represent the dot product, so we are taking the dot product of the difference in positions of the two circles and the difference in velocities, across the x-axis and y-axis.
 In the code this is represented by: